Skip to Content

 What is a Zoom Camera?

 Zoom cameras are defined by their optical and digital zooming capabilities, offering the user hundreds of feet of vision in the for sewer pipe imaging.
-These cameras are usually lowered by a tripod into a manhole, with results varying depending on how straight the pipe being examined is.
+These cameras are typically lowered into a manhole using a tripod.
 If the pipe is bent or has physical defects, it could block the camera’s ability to perform inspections.
-These cameras typically cost upwards of $20,000 depending on their capabilities.
+These cameras typically cost upwards of $20,000 depending on their features.

 How ATEC Can Help You

-With all of these factors in mind, ATEC can help you find the best pipe crawler rental to suit your industrial inspection requirements.
-We offer pipe crawler rentals available today as a chosen rental partner of Eddyfi.
+With these factors in mind, ATEC can help you select the right pipe crawler rental for your industrial inspection needs.
+As a trusted rental partner of Eddyfi, we offer high-quality pipe crawler systems ready to support your next project.

 Image of an Eddyfi VersaTrax VT-P320